mooncakeSG/RideHailingApp/README.md

 # Ride Hailing App 🚗

-A modern ride-hailing application built with React Native, featuring real-time location tracking, driver-passenger matching, and secure payment processing.
+A modern React Native application for ride hailing services, featuring real-time ride tracking, status updates, and a seamless user experience for both drivers and passengers.

 ## 🚀 Features